jeff4/bionotes.github.io/_other/zhongwen.md

 	* 爪 zhǎo / zhuǎ (two alternative pronunciations) - the noun of claw; the full character form of the 'claw' which is the [radical](https://www.chinasage.info/chars/frad_claw.htm) used in 'love' 愛, 'chicken' 鷄, 'vegetable' 菜.
 	* 抓住 - zhuā zhù (verb 'to grab')
 	* [List of 214 radicals](https://www.berlitz.com/blog/chinese-radicals-list)
-	* [Six Principles of Chinese Writing 六書](http://www.flr-journal.org/index.php/sll/article/viewFile/4968/5993).
+	* [Six Principles of Chinese Writing 六書](http://www.flr-journal.org/index.php/sll/article/viewFile/4968/5993) used to organize characters/radicals.
 For a simpler introduction, [see this article on 六書](https://studycli.org/chinese-characters/types-of-chinese-characters/) with [accompanying video](https://www.youtube.com/watch?v=_JmGW--Xy3M)

 ## Food
 ### Meat and protein